kyleGrealis/froggeR/README.md

 ## Why froggeR?

 > Leap ahead in your data science journey with froggeR!
-Streamline Quarto workflows, catch setup bugs before they happen, and create structured projects that make sharing and collaboration a breeze. 🐸
+Streamline Quarto workflows, create structured projects, and enhance collaboration with ease. 🐸

-Because project setup should be simple 🐸
+froggeR simplifies project setup so you can focus on what matters:

-* **Jump Right In**: Spend more time on analysis, less time on setup
+* **Efficiency**: Minimize setup time, maximize analysis time
-* **Consistency**: Maintain uniform document styling and structure across projects
+* **Consistency**: Uniform styling and structure across all your projects
-* **No More Setup Bugs**: Complex configs are unnecessary and can reduce efficiency
+* **Reliability**: Prevent common setup issues before they occur
-* **Safety**: Enhanced data protection with comprehensive `.gitignore` settings
+* **Security**: Robust `.gitignore` settings for enhanced data protection
-* **Friendly for the Whole Team**: Easier team onboarding with structured documentation
+* **Collaboration**: Structured documentation for seamless team onboarding

 ----

 ## Who's it for?

-`froggeR` is especially valuable for R users who:
+froggeR is ideal for R users who:

-* Juggle multiple Quarto projects
+* Manage multiple Quarto projects
-* Collaborate with team members
+* Collaborate in team environments
-* Want to focus on analysis, not setup
+* Prioritize analysis over setup complexities
-* Need a quick way to start new projects
+* Need rapid project initialization

 ----